-Using this approach, an embedded MTA directly signals for the local access QoS using the MAC Control Service interface defined in [4].
-An embedded MTA signals its session level QoS requirements in its signaling protocol (NCS).
+Using this approach, an embedded MTA directly signals for the local access QoS using the MAC Control Service interface defined in the DOCSIS 1.1 RFI specification [9].
+An embedded MTA signals its session level QoS requirements in signaling protocol (NCS).
 Once the embedded MTA determines that QoS resources need to be reserved or committed, the MTA MUST initiate DOCSIS Dynamic Service Flow signaling to cause the creation, change, and/or deletion of Service Flow(s) and the allocation of DOCSIS resources.